trias-project/occ-cube-alien/README.md

 For each triplet the stored value represent the number of occurrences found in [GBIF](www.gbif.org/occurrence).

-As the data cubes are used as input for modeling and risk assessment, we store the lowest geographic coordinate uncertainty of the occurrences assigned to a certain cell code as value as well.
-The occurrences are first reassigned randomly within their uncertainty circle before assigning them to the cell they belong to.
-If uncertainty is not available, a default 1000 m radius is assigned.
-Due, to the random assignment, same occurrence data could result in different data cubes if iterated.
-This aspect will be one of the subjects of study [here](https://github.com/trias-project/aoo-paper).
+As the data cubes are used as input for modelling and risk assessment, we store the smallest geographic coordinate uncertainty of the occurrences assigned to a certain cell code as value as well.
+The occurrences are first reassigned randomly within their uncertainty circle before assigning them to a cell.
+If uncertainty is not available, a default 1000m radius is assigned.
+Due, to the random assignment, the same occurrence data could result in different data cubes if iterated.
+This aspect will be soon subject of study [here](https://github.com/trias-project/aoo-paper).

-Using a tabular structure (typical of R data.frames), an occurrence data cube would look like this:
+Using a tabular structure (typical of R data.frames), a cube would look like this:

 taxon | year | cell code | number of occurrences | minimal coordinate uncertainty
 --- | --- | --- | --- | ---